 The Cotes du Rhone from Andezon has been on our radar for a long time.
 It was on the front cover of our old printed newsletter at least once (maybe even a rare second time come to think of it).
-So given our experience thus far wit the ‘little’ 2016s in the southern Rhone thus far, we were quite anxious to see how this Eric Solomon staple for more than two decades fared.
+So given our experience thus far with the ‘little’ 2016s in the southern Rhone, we were quite anxious to see how this Eric Solomon staple for more than two decades fared.

 The brief background story for those that don’t know this one by now is as follows.
-Back in 1994, In 1994 Eric Solomon visited the Vignerons d’Estézargues and met a young, passionate director/winemaker named Jean-François Nicq.
-By the end of the day, they had decided on a custom bottling of old vine Syrah (30-60 year old vines) from one of their best parcels, Andezon, that had been previously sold in bulk to a “very famous producer in the Rhone Valley”.
+Back in 1994, Eric Solomon visited the Vignerons d’Estézargues Co-operative winery and met a young, passionate director/winemaker named Jean-François Nicq.
+By the end of the day, they had decided on a custom bottling of old-vine Syrah (30-60 year old vines) from one of their best parcels, Andezon, that had been previously sold in bulk to a “very famous producer in the Rhone Valley”.
 The rest, as they say, is history.

 In closing, it is important to make another point we refer to as the ‘theory of relativity’.
 When a vintage this spectacular comes along, there is a tendency for reviewers to calibrate reviews between wines, and not necessarily factor in the vintage itself.
 That’s not necessarily a criticism, but it is a fact.
 People don’t always account for the fact that the whole category is working far above the norm.